 Why doesn't fresh coffee taste good?

-What does old coffee taste like?
+How does old coffee taste?

-- the texture may be less round
+- the texture can be less round

 - the aftertaste can be woody

-More about freshness and other criteria in coffee are discussed here .
+More about freshness and other criteria in coffee are discussed here.

 When do our coffees taste best?

-The setting of the experiment was as follows:
+The experimental setting was as follows:

 - Tasting after 2w, 4w, 6w, 8w, 10w, 12w

-- Extraction: 19g coffee powder, 47.5g extraction amount (1:2.5) Brew Ratio,
+- Extraction: 19g coffee grounds, 47.5g extraction quantity (1:2.5) brew ratio,

 - Target time: 27 to 30 seconds